Learning to paraglide or paramotor

 There is also a theory element to the course and we’ll provide you with a full set of theory notes which we’ll supplement with lectures as well as showing you how it’s applied when we’re out flying.
 You will have a written test on the theory but we’ll make sure you’ll well prepared.

-Taking your first steps in learning to become a pilot is incredibly rewarding but moving on from the EP course to the second level, Club Pilot (CP) course is even more fun.
+Taking your first steps in learning to become a pilot is incredibly rewarding but moving on from the EP into either paragliding or paramotoring is such an adventure.